Shadyxstep/Shadyxstep/README.md

 - 👋 Hi, I’m Leo
 - 👀 I’m interested in sports performance & full stack software development!
-- 🌱 I’m currently learning Node.js & React JS.
-- 💞️ I’m looking for my first role as a Full Stack Software Developer.
+- 🌱 I’m currently working as a Trainee Software Engineer at Fidelity.
 - 📫 How to reach me: Send me an email at -> leomorgan.1210@gmail.com

 <!---